gohypergiant/redux-generators/readme.md

 ### Custom templates

 By default `redux-cli` will generate files for you with some great conventions and standards in mind.
 However, if you would like to have a set of your own templates, you can do so by creating a folder in your root directory to house your custom templates.
 This folder path will need to be set inside of a `.reduxclirc` file and all four template files will need to be present.
+All template files are rendered using [lodash's `template`](https://lodash.com/docs#template) method.

 `reducerTemplate` gets passed the following data: